Ingenious stories, intelligent phonics sequence, rigorous blending and segmenting

 One of BRI’s great achievements lies in shaping the phonics sequence of its books within stories brimming with humour and personality: stories that promote rigorous decoding/encoding and offer copious practice in blending and segmenting.

-The first three BRI (Beginning Reading Instruction) books contain just five sounds, yet miraculously manage to weave ingenious little stories that carry the storyline through the illustrations (no guessing!).
+The first three BRI (Beginning Reading Instruction) stories contain just five sounds, yet miraculously manage to weave ingenious little tales that carry the storyline through the illustrations (no guessing!).
 A cast of bubbly, mischievous characters stir the curiosity of children with their warm friendships, albeit accompanied by occasional spats and bursts of jealousy.

 At once, the animals encourage empathy and understanding and act as a trigger for meaningful conversations and for extending word knowledge.
 This is vitally important for children with poor understanding and meagre vocabulary.

 "One of the great strengths of the BRI decodable stories is that they lend themselves to many of these "prediction" activities so well.
 The child can follow the illustrations and "predict" where the story is going: "Sam is holding that book up in front of his face!
 Look, he is going to fall into that big hole!"
 Having the child verbalize what is happening, and what WILL happen, makes the simple decoding meaningful in the context, with an opportunity to put prosody and attention to punctuation to work.
 Moreover, this "prediction" activity helps build the child's narrative sense, a fundamental foundation language skill, which incorporates sequence, relationship, cause and effect and other variables as well.
 Prediction is also useful for discriminating word meanings: if the children are reading a story about farm animals, they can confidently "predict" that the word duck in the story will refer to the quacking biped, not to the action of leaning to enter a low doorway."
 PALISADE.
 YAHOO FORUM BEGINNING-READING-INSTRUCTION

 Making learning to read stimulating